 These bits are used in order to calibrate the precision of the internal oscillator working at 10 MHz.
-The six bits enable some current generators with steps of 0.05 μ A corresponding to interval of frequency of 100KHz.
+The six bits enable some current generators with steps of 0.05 μA corresponding to interval of frequency of 100KHz.

 Warning: the maximum configuration value allowed is 101000 (40).
-The value coresponding to the 10 MHz by design is 010100 (20).
+The value corresponding to the 10 MHz by design is 010100 (20).
+Loading values over 40 the oscillator is stopped.